 Paid ads can help you get those shorter-term leads and provide a much needed support to your branding efforts.

 Getting an appreciation for your work is a big motivating factor for you and your team.
 Besides fame, awards can fetch you publicity that converts into long-term leads.
-Some of the popular digital marketing awards include AVA Digital Awards, DMA ECHO Awards, Internationalist Awards for Innovative Digital Solutions, and The Webby Awards.
+Some of the popular digital marketing awards include AVA Digital Awards, Internationalist Awards for Innovative Digital Solutions, and The Webby Awards.

 There are quite a few others for specific agency types.
 You can create a section on your site that showcases the awards your agency has won.